RockJem.com / Index / What it's all about / Jem Fandom

 Making interviews or creating fan sites for some of the people behind Jem, and supporting them in social media.

-Creating a blog about anything Jem.
+Creating blogs about anything Jem.

 Writing reviews of the new comic issues, live-action movie, 80's cartoon episodes, collectibles they buy, anything Jem.